Student Handbook for Master of Science Degree in Biomedical Engineering

 A student who seeks to register for graduate courses and who appears to meet MU Graduate School admission standards but who has not submitted all necessary documentation to the MU Graduate School that is required for regular admission.
 Admission to this status is valid for only one semester.
 A student admitted as a temporary student must apply for and be admitted into one of the other classifications before he/she will be allowed to register for courses in another semester.

-Note: A change from non-degree status to degree status requires a new “Application for Admission” be submitted to the Graduate School.
+Note: A change from non-degree status to degree status requires a new “Application for Admission” be submitted to the Graduate School

 2. Advising System

 The advising system is designed to assist and guide the graduate student from the first day of admission into graduate school.
-The process includes an orientation meeting, distribution of the Graduate Student Handbook and assignment of an academic advisor.
+The process includes an orientation meeting, distribution of the Graduate Student Handbook and assignment of an Academic Advisor.

 • Orientation Meeting